input-output-hk/peras-design/Logbook.md

 ![Snapshot of Peras protocol](docs/diagrams/protocol_2024-05-09_09-16-51.png)

 The four main protocol operations are listed below, but helper functions are omitted.
 The operations are expressed monadically so that the recipe reads as pseudo-code.
-There are still opportunties for syntactic sugar that would make the code more readable, but dramatic improvements probably are not feasible in this approach.
+There are still opportunities for syntactic sugar that would make the code more readable, but dramatic improvements probably are not feasible in this approach.
 Perhaps a more readable approach would be to express this in a rigorously defined, standardized pseudo-code language, which could be compiled to Agda, Haskell, Rust, Go, etc.

 Some ambiguities in the draft specification were also identified: